newtfire/digitai-2025/DigitAI_Version_Manager_README.md

 When you choose a phase, the script:
 - Reads `CHANGELOG.md`
-- Finds the latest version and rewrite
+- Finds the latest version
-- Suggests the next minor version and resets the rewrite count
+- Suggests the next minor version

 Example prompt:
 ```
 Phase (alpha, beta, release): alpha
-✔️ Latest for alpha: v1.3 (Rewrite 2)
+✔️ Latest for alpha: v1.2
-Suggested: v1.4 (Rewrite 1)
+Suggested: v1.3
 ```

 ---